alhorn97/myportfolio/README.md

 ### How to Run Project

 * Navigate to the project directory created earlier.
+* Copy the path to  index.html
+* Launch your web browser

-* Enter the full path to index.html into you favorite browser.
+* Enter the full path to index.html into your browser's URL